Poker is a smooth ride when the deck is favouring us, but when the cards suddenly betray us, it can be a challenge just to keep our game together.

 There are a few rare students whom I advise to quit the game.
 They might just not have what it takes to get anywhere.
 If becoming professional is the rationale for playing in the first place, then such players are better off focussing on something else.
 If poker is making you miserable in the long run or is having adverse effects on your life, then maybe it is correct to stop playing.

-Of course, if you can avoid throwing the mouse across the room, then that’s for the best, but doing so probably costs a 200NL player less than throwing a stack into the middle in a terrible spot.
-You can always buy a new mouse…and it won’t cost you $200.
+Of course, if you can avoid throwing the mouse across the room, then that’s for the best.
+But doing so would probably cost a 200NL player less money than throwing a stack into the middle in a terrible spot.
+You can always buy a new mouse… and it won’t cost you $200.

 Tilt without bad play is harmless in the end.
 Tilt that uses poker decisions as its outlet will ruin your chances of success in the game.

-When you are running bad, it is even more important to exercise quality control in your thinking and decision-making.
-If your thought process sounds annoyed, desperate, or resigned, then it is time not to act on those thoughts.
+When you’re running bad, it is even more important to exercise quality control in your thinking and decision-making.
+If your thought process sounds annoyed, desperate or resigned, then it is not the time to act on those thoughts.
 Give yourself a few seconds to calm down and drain your last drips of willpower to find that essential fold that you know deep down is right.
 There might be little instant gratification in folding, but your bankroll will thank you.